 Make sure to visit our Youtube Channel for all the interviews.

-One thing that is great about Startups of London is that you get to discover new businesses and meet people.
-To stay in the loop and understand the London tech scene better, consider subscribing to our social media channels linked below.
+One great thing about Startups of London is that you get to discover new businesses and meet people.
+Consider subscribing to our social media channels linked below to stay in the loop and understand the London tech scene better.

 Each week, we will be visiting a new startup office to meet with their team & founders.
 Stay tuned!